-Upon completion of this offering, we will have outstanding 32,838,281 shares of common stock.
+Based on the number of shares outstanding as of June 30, 2012, upon completion of this offering, we will have outstanding shares of common stock.
 Of these shares, all of the shares sold in this offering (plus any shares issued upon exercise of the underwriters' over-allotment option) will be freely tradable without restriction under the Securities Act, unless purchased by "affiliates" of Shutterstock as that term is defined in Rule 144 under the Securities Act, which generally includes officers, directors or 10% stockholders.